|<< Previous 2 3 4 5 ...6 Next >>|

 The yod at the centre of the 2nd-order tetractys denotes Malkuth of the central tetractys, which itself corresponds to this Sephirah.
 It is surrounded by 84 yods.
 The 2nd-order tetractys therefore expresses the fact that 84 Sephirothic degrees of freedom in a holistic system exist above Malkuth — its physical form.
 Of these, (7×7 − 1 = 48*) degrees are pure differentiations of Sephiroth of Construction symbolized by coloured, hexagonal yods in the seven 1st-order tetractyses that are not at the corners of the 2nd-order tetractys.
-The remaining 36 degrees are denoted by both the 15 white yods at the corners symbolizing the Supernal Triad and the 21 coloured, hexagonal yods that belong to the tetractyses at the corners of the 2nd-order tetractys and which, therefore, also refer to the Supernal Triad of Kether, Chokmah & Binah.
-YAH (יה), the older version of the Godname Tetragrammaton assigned to Chokmah, has the number value 15 and prescribes the 15 corners of the 10 1st-order tetractyses.
+The remaining 36 degrees are denoted by both the 15 white yods at the corners of the 10 tetractyses (these yods formally symbolize the Supernal Triad) and the 21 coloured, hexagonal yods that belong to the tetractyses at the three corners of the 2nd-order tetractys and which, therefore, also refer to the Supernal Triad of Kether, Chokmah & Binah.
+YAH (יה), the older version of the Godname YAHWEH (יהוה) assigned to Chokmah, has the number value 15 and prescribes the 15 corners of the 10 1st-order tetractyses.
 ELOHA (אלה), the Godname of Geburah with number value 36, prescribes both the 36 yods lining the sides of the 2nd-order tetractys and the 36 yods just discussed.
 The number 84 is the sum of the squares of the first four odd integers:

 84 = 12 + 32 + 52 + 72.